dentarg/auth0-blog/_posts/2017-02-22-serverless-angular-app-with-persistence-and-security.markdown

 ```

 You will be asked to enter the verification code that was sent to your email address.
 This is the final step in the Webtask account configuration.

+> Recently, we have released a product called [Auth0 Extend](https://auth0.com/extend/) (which is backed by the Webtask engine).
+This product enables companies to provide an easy extension point where customers can run arbitrary JavaScript code.
+With [Auth0 Extend](https://auth0.com/extend/), customers can create custom business rules, scheduled jobs, or connect to the ecosystem by integrating with other SaaS systems, like Marketo, Salesforce, and Concur.
+All using plain JavaScript and NPM modules.

 ### Deploying Our Serverless REST API